shadyamr/shadyamr/README.md

 - 🌱 I am continuously learning new technologies and improving my skillset
 - 👯 I am looking to collaborate on open-source projects
 - 💬 Ask me about cybersecurity (penetration testing, network security, etc.), web, and software development.
-- 📫 How to reach me: shady@webvation.tech
+- 📫 How to reach me: contact@shadyxo.xyz
 -------------------------------------------------------------

 ## Languages & Technologies